 - The advanced functions are much easier to implement in CGI compared to Java.
 Using the script previously written is often easier than writing your own.

-- CGI explains the programs are written in any language & on any platform, as long as it complies to the standard.
+- CGI explains the programs are written in any language & on any platform as long as it complies with the standard.